LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 F-statistic: 104.7 on 35 and 4340212237 DF,  p-value: < 2.2e-16
 ```

-There is not much going on
+There is not much going on in the higher point categories for the ladies.

 Points in rows vs. post-policy change TRUE for females:
 ```R